sol1/icingaweb2-module-netbox/README.md

 ### IP Range
 A custom field `icinga_zone` in Netbox on the IP Range objects will be added to device and virtual machine Import Sources `ip_range_zone` if the Primary IP address of the device/vm is in the IP Range.

-This has been added to aid in the setup of Satellite, Agent and Host deployment without the need to manually specifify these details on each device.
+This has been added to aid in the setup of Satellite, Agent and Host deployment without the need to manually specify these details on each device.

 ### Icinga info in config context auto extraction
 ```